mydobie/simple-react-app/GETTING_STARTED/README.md

   - `/src/components` => Child and leaf components.
 In larger projects, there maybe sub folders
     - `/src/components/SAMPLE.jsx` => Sample component that can be used as a template.
     - `/src/components/SAMPLE_NO_STATE.jsx` => Simple function component that can be used as a template.
 This are components that do not hold state.
 If in doubt use the `SAMPLE.jsx` version.
-    - `/src/components/SetAxios.jsx` => File that contains code that is run before and after each ajax call.
   - `/src/images` => All static images called by the components
   - `/src/js` => Any helper .js file used by the application